Literary Fiction Genres

 Cowpunk is a subgenre that derives its name (and irreverant tone) from science fiction's 'cyberpunk.'
 These tales depict all sorts of bizarre happenings on the remote frontier.
 Elisabeth Scarborough's novel The Drastic Dragon of Draco Texas mixes ethnic mythology with comedy and horror, and a love story to boot.
 The TV show and movie Wild Wild West arguably fit this category.

 Doctor and Preacher are two types of protagonist in this subgenre.
-Such lead characters are committed to peace and healing (or know they should be), in an often violent milieu.
-TV's fictional Dr. Quinn, Medicine Woman is a well-known example, while Robert B. Parker's novel Preacher is a recent one.
+Such lead characters are committed to peace and healing (or know they should be), in an often-violent milieu.
+An obvious example is Lee H. Katzin's 1969 movie Heaven with a Gun, starring Glenn Ford.
+TV's fictional Dr. Quinn, Medicine Woman was well-known, while Robert B. Parker's novel Preacher is a newer example.

 Eurowestern tales come, as the term implies, from Europe.
 Karl May's German-language novels, starting in 1892 with his Winnetou I, brought the allure of the rugged frontier across the Atlantic.
 Sergio Leone's classic 1966 'spaghetti western' film The Good, the Bad and the Ugly places Clint Eastwood and Lee Van Cleef in the white and black hats.
 (Often this subgenre is more gritty; in a an emotional, violent, and even dusty sense, than its American cousins.)